-The new validated systematic, synthetic phonics scheme (Read, Write Inc) has been successfully embedded within KS1.
-Pupils in KS2, who did not pass the phonics screening in Year 1, are also receiving regular extra interventions to ensure they keep up with their peers.
+The validated systematic, synthetic phonics scheme (Read, Write Inc) that we purchased three years ago has been successfully embedded within KS1.
+Pupils in KS2, who did not pass the phonics screening in Year 1, also received daily extra interventions to ensure they keep up with their peers.
 KS1 and KS2 Teachers and TAs have received training, and new resources have been purchased to ensure a consistent approach throughout school and to help consolidate learning.
+All children are encouraged to read a minimum of three times a week at home, and together with the daily 'shared read' and the weekly 'book club,' children have many opportunities to read, explore and discuss literature in depth and ultimately develop a love for reading which will continue past their primary years.

-Engagement with parents and attendance for the before and after school boosters, as well as daily lessons, have helped secure good progress over the year.
-100% of Year 1 pupils passed the 2023 Phonics Screening test including the 5 pupils receiving PPG.
+Attendance to the before and after school boosters, as well as daily lessons, have helped secure good progress over the year.
+28/30 of Year 1 pupils passed the 2024 Phonics Screening test including the 3 pupils receiving the PPG.
+In the KS2 SATs, 96% of all Year 6 pupils achieved the expected standard in reading, with 7/8 pupils in receipt of the PPG, achieving the expected standard or higher.